AreParameswarudu/AWS-DEV-SCRIPTS/Kubernetes.md

 ```

 In the similar way as we did above, go to interactive mode into any pod, install stress and run the stress execution command.
-and look for actoscaling aorking.
+and look for actoscaling working.

 To delete the Metrics Server,